-The Quality Assurance Review of the Internal Auditing function completed in April 2009 found that Internal Audit generally conforms to The Institute of Internal Auditors' International Standards for the Professional Practice of Internal Auditing, with one exception related to the timely performance of the external quality assessment.
+The Quality Assurance Review (QAR) of the Internal Auditing function completed in April 2009 found that Internal Audit generally conforms to The Institute of Internal Auditors' International Standards for the Professional Practice of Internal Auditing, with one exception related to the timely performance of the external quality assessment.
 Its report identified several commendable practices and made recommendations which included utilizing additional performance metrics and computer tools.
-In FY14, Internal Audit will be preparing for its next Quality Assurance Review set for the second half of FY15.
+To comply with the standards, Internal Audit would need to schedule a QAR for the coming fiscal year.
+However, due to the significant changes made in the structure and practices of the department, Internal Audit will be asking for a two year deferral.
+This would allow for the review to cover fiscal year 2015 and fiscal year 2016, years where departmental changes will be included in Internal Audit policies, procedures and work product.

 IV.
-FY14 Operational Objectives and Goals
+Fiscal Year 2015 Operational Objectives and Goals